guptashraddha2016/Fake-News-Detection-Using-ML/README.md

 imporove the accuracy.

 # Dataset
-FA-KES-Dataset.csv is Dataset from keggle.
+FA-KES-Dataset.csv is Dataset from keggle and the type of dataset is categorical.